microsoft/STL/README.md

 :: This command will run all of the testsuites with verbose output.
 C:\STL\build>ctest -V

-:: This command will run all of the tr1 testsuite.
+:: This command will run all of the std testsuite.
-C:\STL\build>ctest -R tr1
+C:\STL\build>ctest -R std

-:: This command will also run all of the tr1 testsuite.
+:: This command will also run all of the std testsuite.
-C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\tr1
+C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std

 :: If you want to run a subset of a testsuite you need to point it to the right place in the sources.
 The following
 :: will run the single test found under VSO_0000000_any_calling_conventions.